Open topic with navigation

 false (default), then for a given update operation, such as

 DELETE, in a

-true, then the insert operation will not be blocked.
+true, then the insert operation is not blocked.

-The maximum number of deterministic user defined functions (UDF) that will be cached in memory.
+The maximum number of deterministic User-Defined Functions (UDFs) that will be cached in memory.
 The cache stores any type of UDF, regardless of how it is implemented (Java or SQL).
 A deterministic UDF is one that is run with the same arguments.
-When the cache is full, the oldest entry gets removed, so if that combination of arguments is used again, the UDF code will be executed to compute the result.
-The default is 50.
+When the cache is full, the oldest entry is removed.
+If that combination of arguments is used again, the UDF code is executed to compute the result.
+The default is